Whiskey connoisseurs have been muttering about Wheated Bourbon for years.

 In the world of fine spirits, flavor is king.

 Rye is more flavorful than wheat grains.
 It gives the drink spicy notes, like cinnamon, clove, and nutmeg.
-This is what gives classic bourbon its typical tangy, burn.
+This is what gives classic bourbon its typical tangy, burn that’s so different than the other 6 different types of liquor.

 Instead, wheated bourbon gets more of its flavor from milder ingredients.
 Corn gives the spirit a sweet, vanilla flavor and the smoky notes of the barrel are more prominent.